 Our History and Legacy

 The LSU New Orleans program finds its roots as the second oldest OMS residency in the country, dating back to the 1930’s.
 In 1972 the newly founded LSU School of Dentistry absorbed the OMS program previously administered by Loyola Dental School at Charity Hospital.
 John N. Kent DDS, FACD, FICD became the first LSU OMS department head, serving 1973-2008 in New Orleans.
 He also served as the OMS department head at the medical school in Shreveport from 1978-2003.
 Dr. Kent still serves on the OMS faculty as the director of the OMS Review Course begun in 1974 and the Alumni Pearls course started in 2012.
-The following have also served as LSU OMS department heads in New Orleans: 2008 – 2012 Likith Reddy, DDS, MD, FACS; 2012 – 2014 Daniel Spagnoli, DDS, PhD; 2014 – 2017 John Neary, DDS, MD, FACS; 2017 – 2018 Mark Welch, DDS.
+The following have also served as LSU OMS department heads in New Orleans: 2008 – 2012 Likith Reddy, DDS, MD, FACS; 2012 – 2014 Daniel Spagnoli, DDS, PhD; 2014 – 2017 John Neary, DDS, MD, FACS; 2017 – 2018 Mark Welch, DDS; and 2019 to the present, Robert M. Laughlin, DMD.
 From 1973-78 the OMS residency training was three years, four years from 1978-1989 and in 1989 the program became an OMS-MD integrated residency lasting 6 years.
 Nine of our residents obtained a PhD during 1987 – 1998.